engtuncay/engtuncay.github.io/web-javascript/js-notes-2-tor.md

 #### Pattern

 A pattern could be a text or any form of pattern which some sort of similarity.
-For instance the word spam in an email could be a pattern we are interested to look for in an email or a phone number format number might be our interest to look for.
+For instance a phone number format number might be our interest to look for.

 #### Flags